grafana/explore-logs/docs/sources/labels-and-fields/_index.md

 # Labels and Fields

-Explore Logs visualises log volumes for the labels attached to your log lines, and fields automatically extracted from the text of the line itself.
+Explore Logs visualizes log volumes for the labels attached to your log lines, and fields automatically extracted from the text of the line itself.

 {{< figure alt="Explore Logs Labels tab" width="900px" align="center" src="../images/labels.png" caption="Labels tab" >}}